 STEM Generation is on a mission to close the gap in STEM learning opportunities and achievement and to change the image of what a STEM professional looks like.

-More than 371,000—or 40%—of Colorado Public School children live in poverty (qualify for the National Lunch Program).
-These children will have had 6,000 fewer hours of learning by the time they reach 6th grade than their peers – the equivalent of nearly 5.5 years of public education.
-This learning gap is reflected in early childhood achievement gaps that also fall squarely along socioeconomic lines.
-Additionally, students – particularly girls – begin to decide by 3rd grade whether they are capable or incapable in STEM, while elementary school teachers have the greatest need for support and resources in STEM.
+More than 371,000—or 40%—of Colorado Public School children qualify for the National Lunch Program (NLP), a poverty indicator.
+Data show that children born in poverty will have had 6,000 fewer hours of learning by the time they reach 6th grade than their peers – the equivalent of nearly 5 ½ years of classroom learning.
+Additionally, students – particularly those who identify as female – begin to decide by 3rd grade whether they are capable or incapable in STEM, while elementary school teachers have the greatest need for support and resources in STEM.

 “These educational gaps impose on the United States the economic equivalent of a permanent national recession.” – McKinsey and Company

 Equity is the cornerstone of STEM Generation’s programs.
 STEM Generation improves access to STEM learning opportunities in under-resourced areas and provides equitable opportunities for youth to grow within STEM.
 Through the donations STEM Generation makes to youth programming, youth are supported in exploring authentic STEM projects and are exposed to STEM professionals that cultivate youth engagement and inspiration.